magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/what-is-svc.md

 	<a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Customer/Service/V1/CustomerAccountService.php" target="_blank">Here</a> is a class that implements the <a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Customer/Service/V1/CustomerAccountServiceInterface.php" target="_blank">CusomterAccountServiceInterface</a>.

+*	<a href="{{ site.baseurl }}guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.html#about-service-data-objects">Service data objects</a> that serialize, deserialize, and format data.

 ## Benefits of the Service Layer

 Benefits include:

 <ul><li>Enables you to move business logic out of templates, which reduces the size of templates and makes customization easier.</li>
 <li>Enables all business logic to be easily made available to external applications as web services by creating <tt>webapi.xml</tt> (<a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Customer/etc/webapi.xml" target="_blank">sample</a>).</li>
-<li>Services are versioned and are therefore backward-compatible.
-For example, Magento 2.1 might have V2 of a service you've been using but V1 continues to function after the upgrade.</li></ul>
+<li>Services are versioned, which provides a way for them to be backward-compatible.
+We recommend, for example, that when you provide V2 of a service you enable V1 of the service to function after upgrading Magento software.</li></ul>

 ## Related Topics